dwlmt/story-fragments/README.md

 - **Models**: Allennlp model files from the paper and with unlikelihood training.
 - **Shmoop**: Shmoop aligned summaries using Roberta Large.
 Note, permission is required from Shmoop to publish with this dataset.
 - **WikiPlots KB**: The Wikiplots KB.
 Contains the source files in json format and processed with an exact faiss index.
+Note, the Wikipedia KB is the original DPR and RAG one.